DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 There are many ways of viewing electronic publications.
 Portable devices such as e-readers or tablets are by far the most popular way of accessing such content.
 Smartphones are, for the purposes of electronic reading, basically miniature versions of their tablet counterparts.
 Also, large-screen smartphones (called 'phablets') have recently become quite popular, further blurring the distinction between smartphones and tablets.
 Finally there are desktop computers and laptops which can be used as e-reader devices, sometimes in combination with the physical book: particularly in the case of research publications, a digital version is often used for easy searching and copy/pasting of text selections.

 ###E-readers
-E-readers became widely known with the introduction of the **Amazon** **Kindle** in 2007.
+E-readers became widely known with the introduction of **Amazon**'s **Kindle** in 2007.
 Standard e-readers, unlike tablets, are only suitable for reading books and are relatively inexpensive.
 An important characteristic of e-reader devices is the use of a **monochrome** display technology known as electronic paper (e-paper).
 Electronic paper is designed to mimic as closely as possible the characteristics of paper, and has a very low energy consumption in comparison with other mobile displays such as the LCD screens used on tablets.
 The current generation of e-paper is not capable of rendering complex motion, therefore animations and videos cannot be viewed on these devices.
 Also, the monochrome display means that the current generation of e-readers is mainly suitable for text-based publications, such as novels or research publications.

 Some manufacturers of e-readers also offer more expensive models, such as Amazon's Kindle Fire (and Fire HD) or Barnes & Noble's NOOK Tablet (and NOOK HD+).
 However these models are not really e-readers anymore, but full-fledged, small-sized tablets.
 Instead of e-paper, they have backlit color LCD screens, a standard feature of tablets such as Apple's iPad and Samsung's Galaxy Tab.
-Often these models use a version of the **Android** **operating system**, in contrast to the traditional monochrome e-readers which use their own operating system, usually derived from a version of **Linux**.
+Often these models use a version of **Android** (the most widely used **operating system** for mobile devices), in contrast to the traditional monochrome e-readers which use their own operating system, usually derived from a version of **Linux**.
 Conversely, Samsung's Galaxy Note and Apple's iPad Mini can be seen as these tablet manufacturers' answer to the smaller-sized e-reading tablets.

 ![Strengths & Limitations](images/05_2_strengths_limitations_04.png "Strengths & Limitations.")